bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 Hardware-wallet code lives behind device-specific entrypoints.
 This keeps the main package usable without installing Ledger or BitBox transport libraries.

+Use either the bitcoinjs preset or the Scure preset in one process.
+Do not load both.
+The core rejects backend switching because hardware-wallet operations must use the same Bitcoin library that created their descriptors and PSBTs.

 Use these entrypoints:

 - `@bitcoinerlab/descriptors/ledger`